Bà Chúa Xứ: Feminism

 The worship of goddesses is understood by many Vietnamese people as the natural religious practice of the country from an ancient matriarchal society.
 Therefore, after dramatically altering social events such as Doi Moi, people turned to goddesses such as the Lady of the Realm as a symbol of consistent and traditional aspects of their society.
-These goddesses represent a country woman, unscathed from the rapid transformations of the city, one which guards the border as a feminine representation of Vietnamese religious values.
+These goddesses represent a country woman, unscathed from the rapid transformations of the city and urbanization, one which guards the border as a feminine representation of Vietnamese religious values.

 The Lady of the Realm is turned to for issues that are generally handled by the female figures of the traditional Vietnamese household.
 Her Ladyship is also consulted as a mother and asked for assistance in matters of money and assistance in life's day-to-day difficulties.
 She and other goddesses are turned to because they are maternal figures, money managers, disciplinarians, and educators.
 Her Ladyship is treated with the same respect as the head of the Vietnamese household.
 Responsiveness is also seen as a feminine trait in Vietnam.
 Also, the woman's ability to procreate is also seen as an act that can occur with other things she touches as well, including money.